 2. To open up the surface, warm the pan for 15 minutes in a 200-degree oven.

 3. Remove the pan from the oven.
-Rub the oil all over the pan—inside and out, including the handle—using paper towels.
+Rub the oil all over—inside and out, including the handle—using paper towels.
 With fresh paper towels, buff the pan to remove excess oil so it no longer looks shiny.

 4. Preheat the oven to 450 degrees.

 5. Place the pan upside down on a baking sheet and insert into heated oven.
 Heat the pan for a half-hour and then let cool.

 6. Rub the pan with oil as before and repeat the process up to four more times to set your initial layer of seasoning.
 The pan should develop a dark surface that looks vaguely like non-stick coating.

 Reconditioning and reseasoning cast iron is just as important as doing the process for the first time, if not more so.
 Since I bought my first pan, I’ve totally fallen in love, so I’ve actually started to collect old cast iron pans from garage sales.

 Even if a piece has caked-on seasoning and grime, as long as it sits flat and doesn’t have cracks, it should still work perfectly.
 There are some amazing deals to be found if you know what you’re looking for.
 Luckily, it’s easy to restore them cheaply.

 In order to restore a cast iron skillet, you first need to strip and clean it.